-These campaign rules are based on the rules written has won and you can set this target higher or lower by Rick Priestly and Jervis Johnson for Mighty Empires campaign supplement designed for 8th edition of Warhammer.
+These campaign rules are based on the rules written by Rick Priestly and Jervis Johnson for Mighty Empires campaign supplement designed for 8th edition of Warhammer.
 The supplement included a map consisting of hexagonal map tiles and variety of markers.
 Here the rules are adjusted for the Warmaster environment.
 Though the rules were designed primarily for the original map supplement, it can be used for any map system as long as it is segmented into a sufficient number of fields.